manoelcampos/auto-class-accessors-java/README.md

 }
 ```

-Now, if you access any public attribute of the `City` class anywhere, the library will automatically call the corresponding getter or setter method (if existing):
+Now, if you access any public instance fields of the `City` class from other class, the plugin will change the class' bytecode during build time
+to automatically call the corresponding getter or setter method instead (if existing):

 ```java
 var city = new City();